Alex1s/scriptHelper/README.md

 ##Functions:

-tapp(x, y);taps on a given point, no need of any usleep
+tapp(x, y) - taps on a given point, no need of any usleep

-multiTapp(x, y, n) taps n amount of times on a given point, no need of any usleep
+multiTapp(x, y, n) - taps n amount of times on a given point, no need of any usleep

 select("troopName") selects troopName, slot needs to be defined in var to work, no need of any usleep

-selectSlot(slotNumber) selects the given slot, useless if you use the *select("troopName") function...
+selectSlot(slotNumber) selects the given slot, useless if you use the *select("troopName") function

 ##Varibiables: